GustavFluur/Hobby_Share/README.md

 # Installed Packages:

-#### One you install all the packages you need to use "pip3 install" and please follow all the steps below:
+#### One you install all the packages on the terminal you need to use "pip3 install" and please follow all the steps below:
 #

 1. pip3 install 'django<4' gunicorn